 Sec.
-5. Land into Trust for Benefit of the Community
+5. Land into Trust for Benefit of the Community.

-Subsection (a).
-Provides that after a request by the tribe, the Secretary of the Interior will take the Lower Sonoran Lands into trust for the benefit of the tribe.
+Subsection (a) provides that after a request by the Tribe, the Secretary of the Interior will take the Lower Sonoran Lands into trust for the benefit of the Tribe.

-Subsection (b).
-The map of the lands taken into trust must be on file and made publicly available no later than 180 days after enactment of the Act.
+Subsection (b) provides that the map of the lands taken into trust must be on file and made publicly available no later than 180 days after enactment of the Act.

-Subsection (d).
-Class II and III gaming is prohibited on the lands taken into trust.
+Subsection (d) states that Class II and III gaming is prohibited on the lands taken into trust.

-Subsection (e).
-The Secretary will publish the full metes-and-bounds lands no later than 180 days after the enactment.
+Subsection (e) requires the Secretary to publish the full metes-and-bounds description of the Lower Sonoran Lands no later than 180 days after the enactment of this Act.